-This Holiday Moscow Mule recipe is the best winter cocktail!
-It's easy to make and full of yummy festive flavors.
-If you like to try out all the different Moscow Mule recipes now is your chance!
+This Holiday Mule recipe is the best winter cocktail!
+It’s easy to make and full of yummy festive flavors.
 Make this winter mule recipe for all your Christmas and seasonal celebrations!
+It’s ready in just minutes!

-A Christmas Moscow Mule is the perfect cocktail for all your holiday parties.
-Or for sipping while playing my Hallmark Christmas Movies Drinking Game.
+This Christmas Mule is a fun holiday twist on a classic Moscow Mule cocktail and is the perfect cocktail for all your holiday parties.
+Or for sipping while playing my Hallmark Christmas Movies Drinking Game

 After just a few times making it, you'll no longer even really need to measure.
 Seriously, it's damn near foolproof.
 It's a go-to vodka recipe at this time of year.

-Recipes that are quick to make, like this Holiday Moscow Mule, are perfect for having people over.
+Recipes that are quick to make, like this Holiday Moscow Mule, are perfect for having people over and for winter drop ins.

 Ingredients